ContentMine/workshop-resources/software-tutorials/norma/norma-tutorial.md

 ![pdf2txt](../../resources/images/software/norma/pdf2txt.png)

+PDF is a notoriously bad format for automatic processing.
+While understandable for the human reader, PDF is a real obstacle for content mining.
+This lies in the nature of the document, which - from a machine's perspective - is essentially a 2-dimensional plane with symbols on it.
+The only information that a machine readily knows about any symbol is it's x- and y-location on the plane.
+Meaning, relations with other symbols, or logical concepts are not present in a PDF and have to be constructed by input from the outside.

-If you have an existing collection of PDFs, norma can apply some normalizations to them as well.
+If you have an existing collection of PDFs, norma can apply some simple normalizations to them as well.
 Before that, we have to move them into a ctree-similar structure.
 If you change into your folder with PDFs (e.g. `cd dinosaur-pdfs`), you may find something like this:

 ```
 $ cd dinosaur-pdfs